yaya2devops/bachelor-guide/docs/README.md

 ![BRANCH_INSIGHT](images/roadmap.png)

-# Motivation
-This degree will introduce you to some of the incredible innovations that the world is constantly leveraging to provide value, such as Web & Mobile Development, Computer Architecture, Microcontroller programming, Cloud computing, and software testing...
-<br>Although Computer Science appears to have received the most attention, this degree is equivalent in terms of knowledge provided.

 # Get Started
 Each section will include usefull resources and content to assist you in excelling in your preparation and making the most of your education.